psychemedia/storytelling-notes/fairy_midwife.md

 Re: the above - match it to Bridget Cleary???
 TO DO bridget cleary breakout box

+The abduction and rescue element of the tale has much about it that resonates with a tragic case over thirty years later: the killing of Bridget Cleary.
+But a more complete look at fairy kidnappings and fairy changelings is best left for another storynote.

 ```{admonition} The Tragic Case of Bridget Cleary
 :class: dropdown seealso